BlazeX9/AI-ML/README.md

 A Transformer is the architecture designed to process and understand sequences of data, especially text.
 It focuses on understanding relationships within data to process information more effectively.
 It is the core architecture behind the modern LLMs.

-## Ollama

-Ollama is a platform that allows users to run LLMs locally on their own machines.
-This allows users to interact with AI models without relying entirely on cloud-based APIs.
-Some of the LLMs are Llama, Gemma, Qwen, DeepSeek, Mistral

-Install Ollama on machine -> Open terminal or command prompt -> Download and run a model -> ollama run llama3.2

-see the models installed on your machine: ollama list
-download a model: ollama pull llama3.2

 ## Agentic AI

 Agentic AI is a system that can autonomously make decisions, plan actions and execute tasks to achieve specific goals with minimal human intervention.
 It focuses on goal-driven behavior, reasoning and interaction with tools and environments.